kufreu/kufreu.github.io/R/twitter.md

-# analysis of twitter data using r and postgis
+# analysis of tweets during hurricane dorian using r and postgis
 ### about